ckesc/mapsme_map_gen_container/README.md

 ### Note:
 - file name should math current map file.
 For example `Russia_Moscow` instead of just `Moscow`
 - You should place file into `/sdcard/Mapswithme/17xxxx` whene `17xxxx` is date of current official maps.
-- Routing between 2 maps wont work if your pbf borders doesent math borders in https://github.com/mapsme/omim/tree/master/data/borders
+- Routing between 2 maps wont work if your pbf borders doesn't math borders in https://github.com/mapsme/omim/tree/master/data/borders

 ## make_maps
 Container for automative build of maps.me maps.